OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     electrospray ionization
     ESI
         Electrospray ionization (ESI) is a technique used in MS to produce ions.
+        ESI usually gives rise to peptides of charge 2 or higher.
+        ESI is usually coupled to Orbitrap and FTICR instruments.

     FASTA
         A text-based file format for representing nucleotide or amino acid sequences.